Ask Lust

 Before you have the threesome

 You’ve found a unicorn, congratulations!
-You’re one step closer to your threesome fantasy but do not miss this next crucial step - three way communication.
+You’re one step closer to your threesome fantasy, but do not miss this next crucial step — three-way communication.

 The three of you should meet somewhere neutral to get to know each other before committing to the threesome.
 Just because you’ve all agreed to meet doesn't mean that the threesome is definite.
 You need to see how the chemistry is together and if you all like each other.
-When you first meet it should not be at your house or at the place where you are planning to have the threesome, choose somewhere more public and neutral such as a coffee shop or a bar.
+When you first meet, it should not be at your house or at the place where you are planning to have the threesome; choose somewhere more public and neutral, such as a coffee shop or a bar.

-Once you’ve all met and if everyone is happy to go ahead, then you should discuss the plan and get into the nitty gritty details of your three-way.
+Once you’ve all met and if everyone is happy to go ahead, then you should discuss the plan and get into the nitty-gritty details of your three-way.
 Having sex, regardless of how many people are involved, means setting boundaries, communicating, and navigating individual desires.
 Things to consider and discuss:

 • Sexual Health — Discuss everyone’s sexual health status.
 When was the last time you took an STI test?
 Will you all do a test before so you can show each other the results before having sex?
 Disclosing your sexual health status is required for all parties to have access to informed consent